 I LOVE music on so many levels – the artistry, the genius, the power of a great lyric.
 With music now streaming, albums are becoming less and less relevant, and yet the top artists around the world, today as in the past, are able to build a collection of music that tell a story, showcase a personal growth, or reflect the evolution of that artist at that particular time.

-The list below represents my Top 10 Albums of my Life (so far) with some of the personal reasons why these albums are so important to me.
+The list below represents my Top 10 Albums of my Life (so far) with some of the reasons why these albums are so important to me and my journey of personal growth.
 I’d love to hear about any albums you think I should add to this list, or those I have overlooked for whatever reason personal to you!
 I also love seeing other people’s lists of favourite songs or albums, and the reasons behind the preference!

 The Joshua Tree, U2 – from 1997 creation (high school for me) to a 2019 live tour where I had the privilege of seeing them in Auckland recently.
 Amazing repertoire that has stood the test of time by one of the world’s best stadium bands.
 Though I still have my eyes wide open, I feel I have now found what I am looking for!

 Gordon, The Barenaked Ladies – this great Canadian band dominated university campuses during my undergrad, and brought a fantastic combination of clever musicianship with comedy and light-heartedness.
 “If I had a million $” became a family theme tune during a terrific road trip in 2006…still dreaming of how I might spend or give away $1M!!